okorach/sonar-tools/migration/README.md

 ## Version 0.1

 - First alpha release
-- On top of the regular `sonar-config` export the following is added
+- On top of the regular `sonar-config` export of the following is added
   - Global:
     - List of 3rd party plugins installed
   - Per project